We would like to let you know about a change to our support programmes.

 After a review of the impact of our current model, we have identified an opportunity to rethink the support programmes such as sibling camps and parent retreats.

 As a result, we have decided to press pause on all programmes for the rest of the year, which will give us a chance to reassess what they look like for whānau.
-In the interest of developing better programmes, we look forward to doing some research and coming back with an improved plan in 2022.
+In the interest of developing better programmes, we look forward to doing some research and coming back with an improved plan.

 Our ultimate goal is to get back to the basics of why we run support programmes: to provide whānau with a space to form connections.
 Thank you for your understanding as we work towards improving our service for whānau impacted by childhood cancer.